randomName1235435/MsSqlServerAgendReplacementForSqlWatcher/README.md

 # MsSqlServerAgentReplacementForSqlWatcher
+Powershell script for executing monitoring tasks for SqlWatcher by ms task sheduler.
+Replacement for sql server agent cause express dont have one :|

-Powershell script to work with SqlWatcher to monitor sql server SqlWatcher monitor server by making snapshots called by task from sql server agent Sql server express dont have sql server agent :|
+SqlWatcher monitor server by making snapshots called by task from sql server agent
-this script & windows task sheduler can replace that bad boii

 #tutorial
 * Execute Create.Necessary.StoredProcedures.sql for your SQLWATCH database